A tourist's guide to regularity structures and singular stochastic PDEs: The BHZ character

 \section{The BHZ character}

-Among all the characters $k$ on $U^-$ that can be used to build a renormalization map $\widetilde{k}$, Bruned, Hairer and Zambotti proved in \cite{BHZ} that there is a unique random character that is centered and translation invariant, in a probabilistic sense, when the smooth noise $\zeta$ in the preceding section is random, centered and translation invariant.
+Among all the characters $k$ on $U^-$ that can be used to build a renormalization map $\widetilde{k}$, Bruned, Hairer and Zambotti proved in \cite{BHZ} that there is a unique character $k$ whose associated random model is centered and translation invariant, in a probabilistic sense, when the smooth noise $\zeta$ in the preceding section is random, centered and translation invariant.
 We describe it in this section and name it `BHZ character', after the initials of Bruned, Hairer and Zambotti.
+We also call the associated renormalized model the BHZ model.

 \ssk